hiibolt/niu-metis-documentation/src/chapter_1.md

 On top of this, should a step confuse you, the final product of every project example in this book can also be found in this book's [repository](https://github.com/hiibolt/niu-metis-documentation/tree/main/projects).

 ## Primary Purpose
-The goal of this book is to allow faculty at NIU to hit the ground running with their work.
+The goal of this book is to allow faculty at NIU to hit the ground running with their research.

 We want you to focus on completing your work - not getting the hardware to work.

 This book will teach you the skills to help focus on writing your application from the ground up.

 ### Explored Use Cases
-There are five use cases covered here, with increasing levels of control over Metis:
+There are six use cases covered here, with increasing levels of control over Metis:
 * **Chapter 2.1 - Running a C++ project**
     - No additional configuration
     - PBS only